sebwert/b3-plugin-autofillbf3/README.rst

 change_maps
     ''On/Off'' enables map according to the connected user

+end_round_last_player_left
+    ''On/Off'' plugin ends round when last player lefts.
+Makes faster switch to maps_few if all player leave in one round.

 maps_many
     absolute path to your map file when many users connected